 When it comes to WiFi apps, I recommend the Annie Baby Monitor App.
-To use the Annie app, you’ll need one mobile device for the baby’s room and your personal mobile device):
+To use the Annie app, you’ll need one mobile device for the baby’s room and your own personal mobile device.

 - Download the Annie Baby Monitor app from your App Store (iOS) or Play Store (Android) using both your sending and receiving mobile devices (search “Annie baby monitor” or click the corresponding link in this step).

-Once connected, the app on your Parent Devices will show everything that happens on the Baby Station’s camera.
+Once connected, the app on your Parent Device will show everything that happens on the child unit device.
 If there’s a noise in the room, the app can alert you if you have the notification on.
 You can also click the mic button in the top right-hand corner to talk to your baby.

 This isn’t Alexa compatible, but I think this could be really helpful if you don’t have the money to shell out right now for a new baby monitor.